CtrlK

 Completeness

 Clearly answers both 'what' (Golang performance optimization patterns covering allocation reduction, CPU efficiency, etc.) and 'when' (explicit 'Use when profiling or benchmarks have identified a bottleneck' and 'when performing performance code review').
-Also includes explicit 'Not for' exclusions with cross-references to related skills.
+Also includes explicit 'Not for' exclusions with cross-references to related skills, which further strengthens the 'when' guidance.

 3 / 3